 Description of research group and project

-We are looking for an ambitious postdoc with solid molecular biology skills to join our highly accomplished team of immunologists.
+We are looking for an ambitious bioinformatician with solid genome-wide bioinformatics/computational biology skills to join our highly accomplished team of immunologists.

-The Mjösberg group studies the development, regulation and function of a particular immune cell, innate lymphoid cells (ILCs), in humans, and how these cells contribute to pathology in mucosal organs such as the lung and gut.
-The studies are translational as they involve advanced basic molecular and cellular immunological investigations of precious human tissue samples to discover novel disease mechanisms and therapy targets in inflammatory bowel disease, colorectal cancer, allergy and asthma.
+The Mjösberg group studies the development, regulation and function of human innate lymphoid cells (ILCs) and how these cells contribute to pathology in mucosal organs such as the lung and gut.
+The studies are translational as they involve advanced basic molecular and cellular immunological investigations of precious human tissue samples to discover novel disease mechanisms and therapy targets.
 The Mjösberg group consists of 2 PhD students and 3 postdocs working closely together with clinical partners at several Swedish hospitals and laboratory facilities at Science for Life Laboratories (SciLifeLab), Karolinska Institutet and abroad.
-The group is internationally recognized as a leader in the field through several high impact publications in recent years (Nat Immunol 2016, JACI 2018, JACI 2018).
-The postdoc will continue the successful line of investigations utilizing single-cell RNA sequencing (scRNA-seq) and ATAC-seq to dissect human ILC biology in health and disease.
-In particular, the successful candidate will perform follow-up studies to address the functional importance of novel findings in our whole-genome investigations.
+The group is internationally recognized as a leader in the field through several high impact publications in recent years (Nat Immunol 2016, JACI 2018a, JACI 2018b).
+The bioinformatician will work in close collaboration with all members of our team to continue the successful line of investigations utilizing single-cell RNA sequencing (scRNA-seq) and ATAC-seq to dissect human ILC biology in health and disease.

 - A personal letter explaining the interest in the position